Kindler's Epidermolysis Bullosa

-Kindler syndrome is a rare autosomal recessive genodermatosis characterized by congenital skin blistering, mild photosensitivity and progressive poikiloderma with extensive skin atrophy.
+Kindler epidermolysis bullosa (KEB), inherited autosomal recessive with mutations in FERMT1, is a rare subtype of epidermolysis bullosa with around 250 reported cases so far.
+It is characterized by congenital skin blistering, mild photosensitivity and progressive poikiloderma with diffuse skin atrophy.1, 2

-Kindler syndrome is caused by mutations in the KIND1 gene localized in the short arm of chromosome 20.
-The Kindlin protein is part of the focal contacts.
+KEB is caused by mutations in the FERMT1 (syn.
+KIND1) gene localized in the short arm of chromosome 20.
+The kindlin protein is an intracellular protein, associated with integrins and focal adhesions.
 Histology of skin shows epidermal atrophy, focal vacuolization of basal keratinocytes and pigmentary incontinence in the upper dermis.
-Electron microscopy shows reduplication of the epidermal basement membrane and the different levels of blister formation.
+Electron microscopy shows reduplication of the epidermal basement membrane and the different levels of blister formation.3, 6, 7

 Figure 1.
 Diagnostic algorithm for epithelial adhesion disorders (modified form www.netzwerk-eb.de)